shiiifa/shiiifa/README.md

 Computer Engineering senior focused on building systems that connect **software intelligence with hardware execution**.

-I’m interested in how computation moves from high-level models to real systems—whether that’s neural networks being deployed on FPGA hardware or digital systems designed from first principles.
+I’m interested in how computation moves from high-level models to real systems, whether that’s neural networks being deployed on FPGA hardware or digital systems designed from first principles.

 ---